-The Group recorded deficiency in assets of approximately HK\$30,535,000 (31 December 2020: HK\$10,887,000) as at 31 December 2021, which was mainly attributable to the operating loss of the year.
+The Group recorded deficiency in assets of approximately HK\$46,016,000 (31 December 2021: HK\$30,535,000) as at 31 December 2022, which was mainly attributable to the operating loss of the year.

 As detailed in note 2.1 to the consolidated financial statements, the Company has undertaken various measures to improve its liquidity.
+The Directors are of the view that the Group will have sufficient working capital to finance its obligations as and when they fall due for at least 12 months from 31 December 2022.